 - Be engaged in an area of science, engineering, or education supported by NSF

-- Be employed in a tenure-track position as an assistant professor (or equivalent title) as of October 1 following the submission
+- Be employed in a tenure-track position as an assistant professor (or equivalent title) as of the annual CAREER proposal deadline (fourth Monday in July)

-- Be untenured as of October 1 following the submission
+- Be untenured as of the annual CAREER proposal deadline (fourth Monday in July)

 - Have not had more than two CAREER proposals reviewed previously